Metropolitan Atlanta Rapid Transit Authority: Proposed new infill stations

+Major incidents

 On April 10, 2000, two MARTA contract workers repairing the ceiling of MARTA's Lenox Station were killed when an unscheduled MARTA train struck the bucket of the self-propelled lift they were in.
 As a result, the Georgia Department of Transportation (GDOT) audited MARTA operations and enforced changes to rule compliance by MARTA employees.

 On October 15, 2011, 19-year-old Joetavius Stafford was killed by a MARTA police officer at the Vine City rail station.
 MARTA claims that Stafford was armed while his brother said he was unarmed.
 After a full investigation, there was evidence that Stafford was armed and the MPO was cleared.

 In June 2018, a MARTA contractor died after being struck by a train while working on the tracks between Buckhead and North Springs stations.

 On January 14, 2022, MARTA CEO Jeffrey Parker committed suicide by stepping in front of a moving train at the East Lake station.